Snub-nosed monkey

 Snub-nosed monkeys are a group of Old World monkeys and make up the entirety of the genus Rhinopithecus.
 The genus is rare and not fully researched.
 Some taxonomists group snub-nosed monkeys together with the genus Pygathrix.

+Distribution and habitat

 Snub-nosed monkeys live in Asia, with a range covering southern China (especially Tibet, Sichuan, Yunnan, and Guizhou) extending into the northern parts of Myanmar and Vietnam.
+Snub-nosed monkeys inhabit mountain forests up to elevations of more than 4,000 m.
+In the winter, they move into the deeply secluded regions.
+Higher elevation areas are more remote and difficult for humans to access and utilize and other studies have found less deforestation, more reforestation and afforestation, less range contraction, and less extinction in topographically steep areas.
+All Rhinopithecus species inhabit primary forest and grid cells with tree cover ≥ 75% might constitute important potential habitat.

+Description

 These monkeys are named for the short stump of a nose on their round faces, with nostrils arranged forward.
 They have relatively multicolored and long fur, particularly at the shoulders and backs.
 They grow to a length of 51–83 cm with a tail of 55–97 cm.